Side Effects of Marijuana

 Cough/Upper respiratory effects

 Coughing is pretty frequent with smoking or even vaping weed.
 While the good news is that there seems to be no increase in lung cancer in cannabis smokers – even with heavier use – the coughing fits are a problem for many – in particular if they smoke more, use more potent strains and e.g hold their breath for longer.
+So yes, coughing is considered one of the side effects.

 As many as 25% of habitual smokers develop a chronic cough with wheezing and phlegm production.
 (Note that shortness of breath is absent and if present could be indicative of another potentially major medical problem and medical advice should be sought).
 As long as not accompanied by tobacco use the respiratory effects described do dissipate with time and a reduction in the frequency of smoking and the potency of the cannabis.